Skip to main content

 You can use GOV.UK's Tell Us Once service to tell government organisations about the tenant's death.
 You can also call on 0800 085 7308.

-Sort out what should happen to the deposit
+What should happen to the deposit

-Landlords must protect deposits for assured shorthold tenancies.
+Landlords must protect deposits for assured tenancies.

 The deposit should stay protected when a tenant dies.